ornwipa/traveling_salesman/README.md

 <!SOLVER MSG> ----
 ```

-Once extract the results and organize for trip planner, then the iternary is:
+Once extract the results and organize for trip planner, then the iternary can be viewed as:
 ```
 | trip_id|property | idx_val|         x|           y|
 |-------:|:--------|-------:|---------:|-----------:|